ankur6ue/multi-model-serv/README.md

     await FastAPILimiter.init(redis)

 ```
 This requires manually creating the FastAPI app object, rather than relying on Serve to do so internally.
-Fortunately, Serve provides a more explicit [integration with FastAPI](https://docs.ray.io/en/latest/serve/http-guide.html) integration with FastAPI, allowing you to define a Serve deployment using the @serve.ingress decorator that wraps a FastAPI app with its full range of features.
+Fortunately, Serve provides a more explicit [integration with FastAPI](https://docs.ray.io/en/latest/serve/http-guide.html), allowing you to define a Serve deployment using the @serve.ingress decorator that wraps a FastAPI app with its full range of features.
 A Serve deployment can be created like this:
 ```python
 @serve.deployment(ray_actor_options={"num_cpus": 1, "num_gpus": 2.0},  autoscaling_config={
         "min_replicas": 1,